 If you missed a payment or are unable to pay, please contact us and we will try and work with you to avoid unnecessary charges.

-The Government of Alberta provided set rates for each hydrocarbon fuel consumed.
+The Federal Government provided set rates for each hydrocarbon fuel consumed.
 Please visit www.canada.ca

-Why is the G.S.T. charged on top of the Carbon Levy?
+Why is the G.S.T. charged on FEDERAL FUEL CHARGE?

 The Government calls this fee a levy, this makes it mandatory to collect the G.S.T. on the amount charged.